utopia-rise/godot-2.5D-isometric-map-editor/.README/USER_GUIDE.md

 ![isometric map design 3]
 Note that selecting is done by left click on a position that already contains a positionable.

+You can also create types for placeholders.
+To do so, create a new resource, add PlaceholderType *gdns* to the resource and change color and name.
+Then you can use this resource on a placeholder:
+![isometric map design 5]

 ### Removing elements

 You can remove positionable by selecting one and activate **backspace** key: